-Fine Art - Studio (BFA)
+Fine Art Program (BFA)

-The goal of our assessment plan is to create a system whereby the student receives feedback and direction from the beginning to the end of the program, and establishes meaningful professional relationships with program faculty, in order to have a diverse range of creative input into his/her work, and to increase communication between students and program faculty.
-The assessment plan now relies on two program assessment courses (ART 240 and ART 495), and hopes to add a non-course-related entry review process.
+The goal of our assessment plan is to create a system whereby the student receives feedback and direction from the beginning to the end of the program, and establishes meaningful professional relationships with program faculty, in order to have a diverse range of creative input into the his/her work, and to increase communication between students and program faculty.
+The assessment plan now relies two program assessment courses (ART 240 and ART 498), and hopes to add a non-course-related entry review process.
 Assessment will also include a digital archive of student exhibitions and artist's statements, which are significant records needed to further refine our BFA program.